d-bl/MAE-gf/docs/marian.md

 &copy; M. Tempels

 ## Introduction
 In this article some of my own designs and finds.
 Most grounds I found before I learned of Groundforge.
 Of course, some of them might also have been created by others.
+Most grounds I name the units with an addition to the placing of the units in the ground.
+Some units are used in more than one example, so also the name.

 ## Fusion
 {% include picts-right.html
   src="https://maetempels.github.io/MAE-gf/images_wt/gf-fusion.png"
   alt="pic fusion"
   description="The traditional units separated with plaits.
+Ground mt-0116 uses the rose-ground unit; mt-0342 uses the snowflake-unit;  mt-0278 the bias-unit.
 Please note: the plaits should stay plaits."
 %}

-* [rose: mt-0116][G-0116-KF], [snowflake: mt-0342][G-0342-KF] (UU 3054), [bias-star: mt-0278][G-0278-KF]
+* [mt-0116][G-0116-KF], [mt-0342][G-0342-KF] (UU 3054), [mt-0278][G-0278-KF]

 {% include picts-right.html
   src="https://maetempels.github.io/MAE-gf/images_wt/gf-wt-0342-KF.png"
   alt="pic 0342"
   description="Ground mt-0342 is meant to be made with pins at the sides of the snowflake-unit, as shown in the picture.
-The unit resembles [UU 3054], without the side pins, en without crossing at the corners."
+The unit resembles [UU 3054], without the side pins, en without crossing at the corners.
+The ground came into being as a half stitch spider, but forgetting the twitst at te start and end."
 %}

 ## Sunny stitch
 {% capture maet1 %}
 This stitch I created because I wished to see a little loop at the sides of the rose ground.
 To obtain this, I used a very onorthodox stitch.
 The colour grey indicates <span class="stch">cross only</span>.
+Ground mt-0902-f connects the sunny's with plaits; ground mt-0902-q is the same unit, in a square.
 {% endcapture %}
 {% include picts-right.html
   src="https://maetempels.github.io/MAE-gf/images_wt/gf-0902-wt.png"